Backlog

 Moving tasks into and out of the backlog

-You can move tasks into the backlog by:
+Move a task into the backlog by:

 • Dragging and dropping a task into the backlog